Nikhil8306/tele/README.md

-# 🚀 Tele: Navigate Your Projects with Ease
+#Tele: Navigate Your Projects with Ease

 Are you tired of getting lost in the maze of project directories, endlessly switching between folders?
 Say goodbye to the hassle! **Tele** is here to simplify your workflow and make project navigation a breeze.